aboffelli/interomics/README.md

 ### Heatmap

 To load the heatmap, it is necessary to select a label for the samples.

-The heatmap is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
+The heatmap is interactive, which means that you can zoom in by selecting an area inside the plot with the mouse, zoom out double clicking.
 Hovering the mouse over the plot gives you the information about the sample name, the OTU number, and the abundance.
 In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc.

 ### Taxonomic Tree

-In the Taxonomic Tree tab, you will find a slide bar where you can select the minimum abundance to be considered in the tree, as well as a filtering option similar to the subset options.
-To use the filter option, first select the taxonomy level that the target group is located.
+In the Taxonomic Tree tab, you will find a slide bar where you can select the minimum abundance to be considered in the tree, as well as a filtering option similar to the subset area.
+To use the filter option, first select the taxonomy level that the target group is located, all the possible groups in that level will be available to selection in the next box.
 As the data can be heavy, the image will only be created after clicking the button "Create tree".
 The image may take a while to be displayed.

 To download the taxonomic tree in pdf format, click the button "Download".